ractf/django-clacks/README.md

 ]
 ```
 By default, all responses will now have a header `X-Clacks-Overhead`, with the content `GNU Terry Pratchett`. <br>
 You can modify the names used with the `CLACKS_NAMES` setting.
-For example, the following setting:
+The following setting:
 ```py
 CLACKS_NAMES = [
     "Terry Pratchett",